KCRW-org/kcrw.tinymce_imagedrop/README.rst

 kcrw.tinymce_imagedrop
 ======================

-``tinymce_imagedrop`` is a Plone add-on that enabled dragging images into TinyMCE 4 to automatically create Image content in the Plone site and renders them in the WYSIWYG using UID references.
-The add-on support Plone 5.x and Plone 4.3 with TinyMCE 4 enabled via ``plone.app.widgets``.
+``kcrw.tinymce_imagedrop`` is a Plone add-on which allows users to drag and drop images into TinyMCE 4.
+Dropping images will automatically create Image content in the Plone site and render them in the WYSIWYG using UID references.

+This add-on support Plone 5.x and Plone 4.3 (with TinyMCE 4 enabled via ``plone.app.widgets``).

 Features
 --------

-- Provides a Javascript Plugin for TinyMCE for that enables uploading images to a Plone view
+- Provides a Javascript Plugin for TinyMCE which handles uploading images via a browser view
-- Provides a Plone view ``create-dropped-images`` which creates Image content in the nearest container where allowed
+- Provides a Plone browser view ``@@create-dropped-images`` which creates Image content in the nearest container allowed.
-- The view can be overriden to customize the image type, the creation location, and the markup used by default for the images.
+- The view can be overriden to customize the image type, the image creation location, or the markup used for the images.

 Installation
 ------------